MicrosoftDocs/sql-docs/docs/dma/dma-diagnostic-data-collection.md

 ## Data Migration Assistant GUI

-To disable telemetry collection when using DMA GUI, you need to comment out the `AppInsightsInstrumentionKey` line in the Dma.exe.config.
+To disable telemetry collection when using DMA GUI, you need to comment out the `AppInsightsInstrumentationKey` line in the Dma.exe.config.

 To do so follow these steps: